Important Formalities

 All other students need to apply for a visa at the German Embassy or Consulate General in their country of residence.
 The addresses are listed on the website of the Federal Foreign Office.

-Even before you leave for Germany, you should start looking for a room or an apartment in Nordhausen.
+You should start looking for a room or an apartment in Nordhausen even before you leave for Germany.
 For tips and links, go to the section on “Accommodation” on the webpage Living and studying in Nordhausen.

 After entry into Germany